If you have been involved in, or affected by, a traumatic event such as a terror attack, then it is likely that you will suffer short-term effects.

 - try to spend some time doing something that feels good and that you enjoy

-Most people go on to recover, but some people’s distress may last longer and is more incapacitating.
+Most people go on to recover, but sometimes distress may last longer.
 If experiences and feelings persist beyond 2-4 weeks then you should consider seeking further advice from your GP or local services.
+Those who are struggling to keep themselves safe should urgently seek advice from either their GP, NHS 111 or in an emergency visit A&E.

 Here are some resources to offer further support and advice: